The dress: Overnight popularity

 Businesses that had nothing to do with the dress, or even the clothing industry, devoted social media attention to the phenomenon.
 Adobe retweeted another Twitter user who had used some of the company's apps to isolate the dress's colours.
 "We jumped in the conversation and thought, Let's see what happens," recalled Karen Do, the company's senior manager for social media.
 Jenna Bromberg, a digital brand manager for Pizza Hut, saw the dress as white and gold and quickly sent out a tweet with a picture of pizza noting that it, too, was the same colours.
-Do called it "literally a tweet heard around the world".
+Do called it "a tweet heard around the world".

 Ben Fischer of the New York Business Journal reported that interest in the first BuzzFeed article about the dress exhibited vertical growth instead of the typical bell curve of a viral phenomenon, leading BuzzFeed to assign two editorial teams to generate additional articles about the dress to drive ad revenue, and, by 1 March, the original BuzzFeed article had received over 37 million views.
 The dress was cited by CNN commentator Mel Robbins as a viral phenomenon having the requisite qualities of positivity bias incorporating "awe, laughter and amusement" and was compared to and contrasted with a story about escaped llamas in an Arizona retirement community earlier that day, as well as to tributes paid to actor Leonard Nimoy after his death the following day.